-When you start adopting new tools and applications for your business, the authentication process can become a hassle for employees managing so many different sets of login information.
+When you start adopting new tools and applications for your business, the authentication process can become a hassle.
+Both for you and for your employees.
 It’s essential to find different ways to streamline the login process.
 And when you have dozens of employees, it’s also important to find new ways to make sure everyone is practicing good password habits — you no longer have the option of just reminding them at lunch.

-There is no one solution that can streamline all of this for you while still offering you the powerful security your business needs — but taking a layered approach by combining OpenVPN Access Server with JumpCloud can provide you with streamlined scalability and seamless access, whether your team is at office or telecommuting.
+There is no one solution that can streamline all of this for you while still offering you the powerful security your business needs — but taking a layered approach by combining OpenVPN Access Server with a directory-as-a-server such as JumpCloud can provide you with streamlined scalability and seamless access, whether your team is at office or telecommuting.

-Combining a VPN like OpenVPN Access Server with JumpCloud is one of the best ways for a company to implement identity management and access control for remote workers.
+Combining OpenVPN Access Server with JumpCloud helps you to implement identity management and access control for your workforce.
 JumpCloud offers DaaS (Directory-as-a-Service) which simplifies your entire identity management process.